juanmartinsantos/Books/README.md

 # Books

-Some books to learn on AI
+Some books to learn on AI topics